-Siltstone bedrock material was encountered in 6 of the 10 test pits.
-The material is highly weathered to moderately weathered, fine to medium grained, medium to thickly jointed / fractured, with a soft rock to hard rock hardness.
-The material was encountered from a depth of 0.95 and 2.95 mbgl (mean 1.83 mbgl) with refusal occurring from a depth between 1.30 and 3.10 mbgl (mean 2.41 mbgl).
+Siltstone bedrock material was encountered in at the test pits.
+The material is highly weathered to moderately weathered, fine to medium grained, thinly bedded and medium to thickly jointed / fractured, with a soft rock to hard rock hardness.
+The material was encountered from a depth between 0.50 and 1.50 mbgl (mean 0.99 mbgl) with refusal occurring from a depth between 0.65 and 1.60 mbgl (mean 1.19 mbgl).

-The generalised soil profile and sections are indicated in the figures below.
+The generalised soil profile and sections are indicated in the figures below with detailed draft logs attached at the end of the document for reference.